 Why is Banh Mi the best bread in the world?

 Banh Mi owns a crispy crust and soft inside, adding various ingredients.
 Specifically, its customizable features easily allow creating a suitable taste for each diner when sellers can add any ingredients as request.

 Over 150 years of appearing in Vietnam, whether old or new, various variations of Banh Mi have never disappointed culinary enthusiasts.

 That attraction follows the rich culinary style in Vietnam, which attracts almost the locals and international tourists.

-It is so exciting that you just need to get out with a few steps, you can find a tasty Banh Mi.
+It is so exciting that you just need to get out with a few steps, you can find a tasty Vietnamese bread.
 Everywhere in Vietnam, from the small alleys to the big restaurants, can give you a flavorful bread with superly customizable ingredients.

 So, when you travel to Vietnam, do not forget to stop at one local bread to taste the world-famous Banh Mi.

 And, always on the top list, Vietnamdrive recommends you to stop at Banh Mi Phuong in Hoi An (2B Phan Chu Trinh Street, Hoi An, Quang Nam, Vietnam) to queue to buy the tastiest Banh Mi in the world.